archethic-foundation/archethic-docs/docs/learn/sharding/README.md

 Each transaction is validated by a new set of rotating nodes.

-This ensures the distribution of validation and the processing, to achieve a linear scalability and a high TPS.
+This ensures the distribution of validation and processing, to achieve a linear scalability and a high TPS.

-Because transaction are using the UTXO model, there is no reality out of the transaction, so the network is not subject to issue like:
+Because transaction are using the UTXO model, there is no reality out of the transaction, so the network is not subject to issues like:

 - cross shards synchronization
 - state channels communication